 9. Improved Ability To Manage Children & School

-We have all been there, you are in a meeting at work, and you get the call from the school that your child is sick and needs to pick them up.
-Easy when you work from home because you are close to school, but it is challenging
+We have all been there.
+You are in a meeting at work, and you get a call from the school that your child is sick and needs to pick them up.
+It is easy when you work from home because you are close to school, but it is challenging

 when you work in the city and your commute is one hour.
 Add to this the fact that when they are sick at home, you can check in on them regularly and still deliver your working goals.

-Also, it is much easier for your child’s extra-curricular activities.
-For example, I need to drive my daughter to the gymnastics club twice per week and her saxophone lesson once per week.
+Also, it is much easier for your child’s extracurricular activities.
+For example, I need to drive my daughter to the gymnastics club twice weekly and her saxophone lesson once weekly.
 I also take my son to his golf lessons weekly.
 It is all manageable when you have a flexible work-from-home regime.

 10. More Family & Friends Time

 If you have a family, one of the great benefits of teleworking is that you are closer to your children.
 I am here to make my two little ones breakfast in the morning, and when they get home, I have lunch ready for them.
-So, we eat two meals per day together, at least.
+So, we eat at least two meals per day together.
 When my wife arrives home, we have dinner together.
 Due to my flexibility, I can work in the evenings to make up the time lost, making food and playing with my kids.

 11. Time Saved Preparing For Work

-I have read on other websites advice like, “For psychological reasons, prepare yourself every day like you are going into the office.”
+I have read advice on other websites, such as, “For psychological reasons, prepare yourself every day like you are going into the office.”
 But that is wild; I will not splash on aftershave and wear a suit to work from home.
-At least for me getting into work mode is as simple as firing up the laptop, logging in, and attending my first meeting.
+At least for me, getting into work mode is as simple as firing up the laptop, logging in, and attending my first meeting.

 As one of the global leaders at Hewlett Packard, I often had to present remotely at our virtual “all-employee meeting” in the US time zone.
-That meant being ready at 5 am to present.
-Here was my routine: get up at 4:30 am, brush my teeth, throw shorts and a t-shirt, grab a cup of tea and coffee, log in by 4:45 am, and present at 5:05 am: happy days and no suit required.
+That meant being ready at 5 a.m.
+Here was my routine: get up at 4:30 a.m., brush my teeth, throw on shorts and a T-shirt, grab a cup of tea and coffee, log in by 4:45 a.m., and present at 5:05 a.m.
+Happy days, and no suit required.

 12. Healthier Eating At Home